University of Minnesota Solar Vehicle Project

 The University of Minnesota Solar Vehicle Project, or UMNSVP, is a team of undergraduate students from the University of Minnesota that designs and constructs solar-powered cars.
-In its 31 years, it has established itself as one of the world's top solar racing teams, and the top Cruiser/Multi-Occupant Vehicle team in the Western Hemisphere, with top-two finishes in eighteen of thirty-four events entered.
+In its 31 years, it has established itself as one of the world's top solar racing teams, and the top Cruiser/Multi-Occupant Vehicle team in the Western Hemisphere, with top-two finishes in 18 of 34 events entered.

 History

 Beginnings

 The University of Minnesota Solar Vehicle Project was founded following the GM Sunrayce USA in 1990.
 With little to no prior knowledge, the team successfully built and raced Aurora I in Sunrayce 93.

 Aurora Generation

-The first generation of UMNSVP cars, called Aurora, mostly followed the "cutout" design that was typical of the 1990s, with a relatively flat body and a bubble canopy.
+The first generation of UMNSVP cars, called Aurora, mostly followed the "cutout" design typical of the 1990s, with a relatively flat body and a bubble canopy.
 Over three cars, the design was continually refined.
-All three of the Aurora vehicles had successful trips to international races, culminating in a 4th place in class finish in the 1999 Sunrayce and the team's first competition in the World Solar Challenge in Australia.
+All three Aurora vehicles had successful trips to international races, culminating in a 4th place in class finish in the 1999 Sunrayce and the team's first competition in the World Solar Challenge in Australia.